 We tried to remonstrate with them, but to no avail.
 One thing is for sure, we won’t go back to this provider ever again.

 Once you know your new address, use a broadband coverage checker to see what your options are at your new home.
 You will be able to quickly see what deals, network speeds and options you have at your new address and make an informed decision about whether to switch or stay with your current provider.

 Even if you’re planning to take your existing contract with you, it’s good to see what is available in your new area, and what potential deals you can use to bargain with your current provider.

-Now you know whether you may have to pay early termination fees or not and what broadband deals are available at your new address, you can begin making decisions.
+An important part of any guide to broadband and moving home is to decide whether you should remain with your current provider.
+You now know that you may have to pay early termination fees and what broadband deals are available at your new address, you can begin making decisions.

 If your current contract is competitive with those currently available, it may be worth staying and having the provider move your connection to the new address.